intelligent-agent/redeem/docs/index.rst

 Ecosystem
 ======================

-Hardware and software for 3D printer or CNC mill, lathe and router.
+Hardware and software for 3D printers or CNC mills, lathes and routers.